-As you may already know, Ubuntu has a feature named Unattended Upgrades, which installs the latest security (and others) updates automatically whenever they are available.
-It comes pre-installed and enabled by default in the recent Ubuntu versions.
-While this feature helps to keep the Ubuntu system up-to-date, it is also quite annoying some times.
-When I am about to install a new application as soon as I logged in to my Ubuntu VM, I always get this message:
+While this feature helps to keep the Ubuntu system up-to-date, it also quite annoying some times.
+For instance, when I am about to install a new application as soon as I logged in to my Ubuntu VM, I always get this message:

 E: Could not get lock /var/lib/dpkg/lock-frontend - open (11: Resource temporarily unavailable) E: Unable to acquire the dpkg frontend lock (/var/lib/dpkg/lock-frontend), is another process using it?

-This is because the unattended upgrades process is running in the background and it is downloading and installing the security updates.
-I can't perform any apt operations until this process is complete.
 This is OK if the update size is small.
-But If I start the VM after one or two months, the size of the updates is big and it takes really a long time to complete.
+But If I run the VM after one or two months, the size of the updates is likely bigger and it takes really a long time to complete.

 It also doesn't let me to reboot or shutdown my system when I am in a hurry.
 This is what I get if I try to shutdown or restart my Ubuntu system: